Athletics Guide for Parents

 2. If step 1 proves unsuccessful or unsatisfactory, make an appointment with the coach for a meeting at a time convenient to each party or ask the coach to telephone the parent.

-3. If steps 1 and 2 prove unsuccessful or unsatisfactory, call the Associate Directors of Athletics and request an appointment to meet with the coach.
+3. If steps 1 and 2 prove unsuccessful or unsatisfactory, contact the Associate Directors of Athletics and request an appointment to meet with the coach.

 Be mindful that: